dmoralesm/OS_FrontendMaster-dl/README.md

 # Front-end Master Video Downloader

 The default behavior of the script is to fetch and download **all** available courses.
 It is a time consuming process (about 30 minutes) since it use GUI browser to do the crawling.

-You can optionally download the individual course you want after you have the `DATA_COURSEDETAILED_LIST_CDN.json` file.

 NOTE:

 This assumes you have got a Frontend Master account with subscription

 Please do NOT spread the downloadable links to others.
 Please keep you subscription to continue supporting [FrontendMaster](https://frontendmasters.com/) and getting updates from them.

-**`DATA_COURSE_DETAILED_LIST.json` and `DATA_COURSE_LIST.json` is NOT updated.
-You can delete them before running the script to get the lastest course & video list**

 ## Usage